-- TRANSITIONS Have structures and processes in place to ensure successful transitions (e.g. into school, grade to grade, school to school, school to post-secondary). - Mitigate the adverse effects experienced by some students in transition such as arriving part-way through the school year that can cause students to fall behind or become disengaged from school. - Monitor the progress of English learners after transition from services. - Provide programs and interventions that help students as they move from middle school through Freshmen year, including but not limited to: High School Investigation Days, Freshmen Connection program (where budget allows), and a robust Freshmen Orientation program.
-Implement targeted holistic student supports the entire Freshmen year. - Provide sustained summer learning experiences to minimize learning loss and support key transition periods (e.g. summers before Kindergarten, HS, and college). - Use student data and best practices research to develop focused programs. - Expand access beyond students who are struggling academically. - Provide school counseling and postsecondary advising transition support and follow-up during "Summer Melt" and the first year of college. - AWARENESS Expose students early to academic/professional worlds beyond K-12.
+- TRANSITIONS Have structures and processes in place to ensure successful transitions (e.g. into school, grade to grade, school to school, school to post-secondary). - Mitigate the adverse effects experienced by some students in transition such as arriving part-way through the school year that can cause students to fall behind or become disengaged from school. - Monitor the progress of English learners after transition from services. - Provide programs and interventions that help students as they move from middle school through Freshmen year, including but not limited to: High School Investigation Days, CTE recruitment fairs, Freshmen Connection program (where budget allows), and a robust Freshmen Orientation program.
+Implement targeted holistic student supports the entire Freshmen year. - Provide sustained summer learning experiences to minimize learning loss and support key transition periods (e.g. summers before Kindergarten, HS, and college). - Use student data and best practices research to develop focused programs. - Expand access beyond students who are struggling academically. - Provide school counseling and postsecondary advising transition support and follow-up during "Summer Melt" and the first year of college. - AWARENESS Expose students early to academic/professional worlds beyond K-12. - Provide students opportunities to discover personal talents and skills, identify career interests, and pursue coursework/activities necessary to reach personal, academic and career goals.
+Expose students to CTE Pathways around career options - Expose students to a range of career paths and the educational requirements of each to improve long-term planning and goal-setting. - Start the conversation about college in primary grades. - Make parents aware of academic opportunities and supports for their child. - READINESS Ensure equitable access to college preparatory curriculum. - Provide access to 8th Grade Algebra to all eligible 8th grade students. - Provide access to early college and career coursework and credential opportunities while in HS (e.g. AP credit, Dual credit, industry credentials (CTE), Seal of Biliteracy) - Teach students to analyze their transcripts and test scores, as well as connect course selection, attendance, and grades to their continued success and access to postsecondary options, and adjust their actions and behavior to make progress toward graduation and their top postsecondary choice.
+Provide support and motivation to encourage B's or better and improving attendance.

-- Provide students opportunities to discover personal talents and skills, identify career interests, and pursue coursework/activities necessary to reach personal, academic and career goals. - Expose students to a range of career paths and the educational requirements of each to improve long-term planning and goal-setting. - Start the conversation about college in primary grades. - Make parents aware of academic opportunities and supports for their child. - READINESS Ensure equitable access to college preparatory curriculum. - Provide access to 8th Grade Algebra to all eligible 8th grade students. - Provide access to early college and career coursework and credential opportunities while in HS (e.g. AP credit, Dual credit, industry credentials (CTE).
-Seal of Biliteracy) - Teach students to analyze their transcripts and test scores, as well as connect course selection, attendance, and grades to their continued success and access to postsecondary options, and adjust their actions and behavior to make progress toward graduation and their top postsecondary choice.
-Provide support and motivation to encourage B's or better and improving attendance. - Create opportunities for students to explore college and career knowledge, mindsets, and skills necessary for academic planning and goal setting. - Find opportunities to work with all students on academic and personal behaviors, including persistence, engagement, work habits/organization, communication/ collaboration, and self-regulation. - In Naviance, develop an Individual Learning Plan that tracks coursework, college and career assessments, goal setting, 6th-12th grade milestones completion that culminates in a concrete postsecondary plan. - SUCCESS Provide direct assistance to all students and families through every stage of the college selection, application, and entry process (Transition to College (HS)) including, but not limited to academic planning/advising to assist with: - Selecting colleges with the best institutional graduation rates for their level of qualifications.
-(Students of all qualification levels are more likely to graduate from college if they attend a postsecondary institution with high graduation rates - Researching/comparing options including short and long-term financial outcomes, comparing college graduation rates, and other statistics to narrow down options. - Researching living wage options such as an apprenticeship or certification programs for students who wish to work after high school and/or want to delay college. - Applying to multiple colleges-generally three or more. - Navigating financial aid and capitalizing on grant and scholarship opportunities.
+- Create opportunities for students to explore college and career knowledge, mindsets, and skills necessary for academic planning and goal setting. - Find opportunities to work with all students on academic and personal behaviors, including persistence, engagement, work habits/organization, communication/ collaboration, and self-regulation. - In Naviance, develop an Individual Learning Plan that tracks coursework, college and career assessments, goal setting, 6th-12th grade milestones completion that culminates in a concrete postsecondary plan. - Provide opportunities for Dual Credit/Dual Enrollment - SUCCESS Provide direct assistance to all students and families through every stage of the college selection, application, and entry process (Transition to College (HS)) including, but not limited to academic planning/advising to assist with: - Selecting colleges with the best institutional graduation rates for their level of qualifications.
+(Students of all qualification levels are more likely to graduate from college if they attend a postsecondary institution with high graduation rates - Researching/comparing options including short and long-term financial outcomes, comparing college graduation rates, and other statistics to narrow down options. - Researching living wage options such as an apprenticeship or certification programs for students who wish to work after high school and/or want to delay college. - Applying to multiple colleges-generally three or more. - Navigating financial aid and capitalizing on grant and scholarship opportunities. - Equipping students and families with persistence strategies.
+(College Persistence Toolkit) - Help families learn about existing CTE career pathways, apprenticeships/pre-apprenticeship programs